disclose-framework/spec/specification/overview.md

 The Verifier Registry is governed by the Disclose Framework governing body.
 The following process applies to all registry changes:

-**Application.** Any organization seeking Verifier status MUST submit an application to the governing body via the process described at `https://discloseframework.dev/registry/apply`.
+**Application.** Any organization seeking Verifier status MUST submit an application to the governing body via [GitHub Issues](https://github.com/disclose-framework/spec/issues) until the formal application process is established at `https://discloseframework.dev/registry/apply`.
 Applications must include: the applicant's domain, the `disclose:` attributes they seek authorization to attest, a description of their data access and verification methodology for each attribute, and their proposed signing key endpoint.

 **Review.** The governing body will review applications for methodology soundness, data access credibility, and potential conflicts of interest.
 Review outcomes are published publicly.